 Before Super Bowl XLV in Dallas, Greg Abbott — who was then the attorney general and is now the governor of the Lone Star State — called the game “the single largest human trafficking incident in the United States.”
 Congressman Chris Smith said that “We know from the past, any sports venue, especially the Super Bowl, acts as a sex-trafficking magnet” when the game came to New Jersey.
 And Senator John McCain’s wife Cindy McCain called the game “the largest human-trafficking venue on the planet.”

 This is a difficult narrative to take issue with because the scourge of human trafficking is very real and very under-reported.
 We in America should be talking about human trafficking and taking the threat it poses seriously.
 But part of taking it seriously means getting the facts right, and when it comes to actual facts, there just aren’t many of them surrounding the idea that the Super Bowl is a magnet for human traffickers.

 There have been many studies done on the influx of sex trafficking around the Super Bowl, and evidence of a dramatic flare-up is scant.
-An investigative report from Sports Illustrated found that while it’s true New Jersey authorities claimed to have “recovered 16 children between the ages of 13 and 17 and arrested more than 45 pimps and their associates” in their report for the 2014 Super Bowl, that count was pulled from the entire tri-state area and included arrests made several months before the game.
+For example, an investigative report from Sports Illustrated found that while it’s true New Jersey authorities claimed to have “recovered 16 children between the ages of 13 and 17 and arrested more than 45 pimps and their associates” in their report for the 2014 Super Bowl, that count was pulled from the entire tri-state area and included arrests made several months before the game.